 For nature and outdoor activities lovers, Wuyi Shan is an absolute they should not miss in China.
-Outlandish mountains, appalling cliffs, thriving forests, limpid waters and fresh air, the mountain offers much more for visitors to enjoy trekking, climbing, kayaking or just take a leisurely stroll in nature.
+With outlandish mountains, appalling cliffs, thriving forests, limpid waters and fresh air, the mountain offers much more for visitors to enjoy trekking, climbing, kayaking or just taking a leisurely stroll in nature.

 Rafting the Jiuqu River is definitely a lifetime experience.
-Waterfalls at the mountain are enchanting and cool.
+The waterfalls at the mountain are enchanting and cool.

 Chinese culture fans could also find the antique Ever Happy Temple (Tianxin Yongle Temple), Taoist's holy land Wuyi Palace and several other serene old temples, each could tell you long but admirable legends and history.
-Traditional Chinese architectures, sculptures, gardening and the peaceful atmospheres will make you feel at ease, physically and spiritually, especially after sipping some China best teas in a hundred-year-old pavilion.
+Traditional Chinese architecture, sculptures, gardening and the peaceful atmospheres will make you feel at ease, physically and spiritually, especially after sipping some of China's best teas in a hundred-year-old pavilion.

 Visitors should explore Wuyi Shan midweek to avoid tourist crowds; boat trips depart from Xing Cun and last one hour.